CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

-# CloudLock®​ ​ Sample Script Guide
+# CloudLock® Sample Script Guide

 ## Introduction
 The following is a step by step guide to get incidents or activities from the CloudLock®​ ​Security FabricTM via a Python script.
-CloudLock scripts are supplied to customers as samples which customers are free to use or modify for use with your CloudLock subscription under the CloudLock Terms of Service ​https://www.cloudlock.com/ToS.​
+CloudLock scripts are supplied to customers as samples which customers are free to use or modify for use with your CloudLock subscription under the [CloudLock Terms of Service](https://www.cloudlock.com/ToS).
 However, please note that these samples are not covered by the CloudLock product warranty or support and are provided “AS IS”.
 Variations or changes in scripts can impact the effectiveness of the script and customers are responsible for updating the samples as needed to meet their use cases.
 Use of the APIs are subject to the Cloudlock Terms of Service referenced above.

 ## Script Overview